odileeds/osm-geojson-tile-maker/README.md

 sudo apt full-upgrade
 ```

-Next we will install git
+Next we will install git (if it isn't already installed):

 `sudo apt install git`

-You may also wish to set up the Raspberry Pi for "headless" SSH access and create an SSH key for use on Github.
+You may also wish to set up the Raspberry Pi for "headless" SSH access (enable SSH in `raspi-config`) and [generate an SSH key for use on Github](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

 #### External drive